ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Message := Deframer.Deframe(OctetStream, ...)
 ~~~

-# Setting and Querying of Connection Properties {#introspection}
+# Setting and Querying Connection Properties {#introspection}

-At any point, the application can set and query the properties of a
+At any point, the application can query Connection Properties.
-Connection.
-Depending on the phase the Connection is in, the Connection
-properties will include different information.
+It can also set per-connection Protocol Properties.

 ~~~
 ConnectionProperties := Connection.GetProperties()
 ~~~

 ~~~
-Connection.SetProperties()
+Connection.SetProperty(parameter, value)
 ~~~

-Connection properties include:
+Depending on the status of the connection, the queried Connection
+Properties will include different information:

-* The status of the Connection, which can be one of the following:
+* The status of the connection, which can be one of the following:
   Establishing, Established, Closing, or Closed.

 * Whether the connection can be used to send data.
-A connection can not be used for
+A connection can not be used
-  sending if the connection was created unidirectional receive only or if a message with
+  for sending if the connection was created with the Selection Property
-  the final property was sent over this connection.
+  "Unidirectional Receive" or if a Message marked as "Final" was sent over this
+  connection, see {{send-final}}.

 * Whether the connection can be used to receive data.
-A connection can not be used for
+A connection can not be
-  reading if the connection was created unidirectional send only or if a message with the
+  used for reading if the connection was created with the Selection Property
+  "Unidirectional Send" or if a Message marked as "Final" was received, see
-  final property received was received.
-The latter is only supported by certain transport
+  {{receiving-final-messages}}.
+The latter is only supported by certain
-  protocols, e.g., by TCP as half-closed connection.
+  transport protocols, e.g., by TCP as half-closed connection.

-* Transport Features of the protocols that conform to the Required and
+* For Connections that are Establishing: Transport Properties that the
-  Prohibited Transport Preferences, which might be selected by the transport
-  system during Establishment.
-These features correspond to the properties
+  application specified on the Preconnection, see {{connection-props}}.
-  given in {{transport-props}} and can only be queried.
+  Selection Properties of a Connection can only be queried, not set.

+* For Connections that are Established, Closing, or Closed: Transport
-* Transport Features of the Protocol Stacks that were selected and
+  Properties of the actual protocols that were selected and instantiated.
+These
-  instantiated, once the Connection has been established.
-These features
-  correspond to the properties given in {{transport-props}} and can only be
+  features correspond to the properties given in {{transport-props}} and
+  include Selection Properties and Protocol Properties.
+    * Selection Properties indicate whether or not the
+      Connection has or offers a certain Selection Property.
+Note that the
+      actually instantiated protocol stack may not match all Protocol
+      Selection Properties that the application specified on the Preconnection.
+      For example, a certain Protocol Selection Property that an application
+      specified as Preferred may not actually be present in the chosen protocol
+      stack because none of the currently available transport protocols had
+      this feature.
+Selection Properties of a Connection can only be queried.
+    * Protocol Properties of the protocol stack in use (see {{protocol-props}}
+      below).
+These can be queried and set.
+Certain specific Procotol Properties
+      may be read-only, on a protocol- and property-specific basis.

+* For Connections that are Established, properties of the path(s) in use.
+These
+  properties can be derived from the local provisioning domain {{RFC7556}},
+  measurements by the Protocol Stack, or other sources.
+They can only be
   queried.
-Instead of preference levels, these features have boolean values
-  indicating whether or not they were selected.
-Note that these transport
-  features may not fully reflect the specified parameters given in the
-  pre-establishment phase.
-For example, a certain Protocol Selection Property
-  that an application specified as Preferred may not actually be present in
-  the chosen Protocol Stack Instances because none of the currently available
-  transport protocols had this feature.

-* Protocol Properties of the Protocol Stack in use (see {{protocol-props}}
-  below).
-These can be set or queried.
-Certain specific procotol queries may
-  be read-only, on a protocol- and property-specific basis.

-* Path Properties of the path(s) in use, once the Connection has been
-  established.
-These properties can be derived from the local provisioning
-  domain {{RFC7556}}, measurements by the Protocol Stack, or other sources.
-They can only
-  be queried.

 # Connection Termination {#termination}